llvm/Polygeist/mlir/tools/mlir-clang/README.md

 make  # or ninja; preferably with -j <num-cores>
 ```

-Note that everything except libgmp is statically linked, the produced binary
+Note that everything is statically linked, the produced binary
 should be freely movable around the file system.